Doonual/ArcticFoxEngine/ArcticFoxEngine Documentation/Rendering/Shader.md

 - CreateBufferSlot
 - CreateTextureSlot

+Just before a shader renders an object, the material associated with the mesh will bind resources to its [[Shader#DataSlot|dataslots]].
+The dataslot will use Rendering.CopyDescriptorsIn to copy the descriptor from the resource being bound into the main descriptor heap.
+The dataslot will also record where the descriptor is copied to and binds the descriptor to the root parameter the dataslot targets.

 ### Shader Registers
 Each DataSlot, BufferSlot and TextureSlot takes up a shader register.
 This is how you specify which variables are connected to what slots in HLSL.